 In addition to the species studied in the regular long-term monitoring programmes, there are several species that merit continuous but non-regular investigation.
 Due to time restrictions and resource limitations programme priorities are established.
 However recognizing the importance of other species to Aldabra, efforts are made to record observations whenever possible.

 Whenever SIF staff or visiting scientists are in the field they are required to record all unusual, rare, or scientifically interesting phenomena.
-Staff and visitors are also encouraged to note and report anything of interest to the Island Management, who can fill in an appropriate record card or computer record for the Aldabra Data Base.
+Staff and visitors are also encouraged to note and report anything of interest to the Island Management, who can fill in an appropriate record card or computer record for the Aldabra database.

 Newer monitoring programs include regular land bird point counts and shorebird counts

-In April 1995 a pair of greater flamingos (Phoenicopterus ruber) with a grey chick of the season was sighted at an unnamed bassin in the Takamaka region of East Grande Terre.
+A pair of greater flamingos (Phoenicopterus ruber) with a grey chick of the season was sighted at an unnamed bassin in the Takamaka region of East Grande Terre.
 This was the first known record of flamingo breeding on Aldabra and the chick was observed several months later at Bassin Flamant with the flock.
 It is still unknown whether breeding is sporadic or annual, but this breeding discovery gives Aldabra the unique distinction of being the only coral atoll in the world where this species breeds.

 Flamingos have been observed in flocks of up to 500 birds according to Skerrett (see Amin, Willetts and Skerrett 1995), although recent censuses show a maximum of 37 birds in one flock (Research Officer Report 2005).
 If this small population is resident on the atoll, rather than migratory, information is needed on its adaptations to Aldabra, its demographics and basic ecology.
 As there is increasing pressure to view and film this species on Aldabra, such information can be invaluable for management purposes.